Czech Republic women's national floorball team: Milestones of the National Team

 Their first success at a major international tournament came in 2006 in Prague at the first Euro Floorball Tour (EFT), where they drew with Switzerland, the reigning world champions at the time.
 They earned their first draw against Sweden also at the EFT in 2008 and against Finland a year later.

 At the World Championships, they fought for medals for the first time in 2009, after achieving their first-ever victory over Norway in the tournament's history.
 They won their first bronze medal at the next World Championships in 2011.
 In the third-place match, they defeated Switzerland for the first time at a World Championship.
+Goalkeeper Jana Christianová became the first Czech woman to be named to the tournament's All-Star team.